cKlee/ecpo/ecpo.md

 ## hasChronologyGap

-[hasChronologyGap]: #haschronologygap
+[ hasChronologyGap ]: #haschronologygap

-Relation between a document and a [ClosedChronology], indicating the [ClosedChronology] is a gap.
-Having this property means that the described periodical units by the [ClosedChronology] are not held by someone.
-To relate a [Chronology] and a [Chronology] use [hasSubChronology] instead.
+Relation between a document and a [ Chronology ], indicating the [ Chronology ] is a gap.
+Having this property means that the described periodical units through the [ Chronology ] are not held by someone.
+To relate a [ Chronology ] and a [ Chronology ] use [ hasSubChronology ] instead.

 	ecpo:hasChronologyGap a owl:ObjectProperty ;
 		rdfs:label "has chronology gap"@en ;
 		rdfs:label "hat Bestandsverlauflücke"@de ;
-		rdfs:range ecpo:ClosedChronology ;
+		rdfs:range ecpo:Chronology ;
 		rdfs:comment "Relation between a document and a Chronology, indicating the Chronology is a gap"@en ;
 		rdfs:isDefinedBy <> .

 ## hasSubChronology

-[hasSubChronology]: #hassubchronology
+[ hasSubChronology ]: #hassubchronology

-Relation between a [Chronology] and a [Chronology].
+Relation between a [ Chronology ] and a [ Chronology ].
 Meaning the object is part of the subject.

 	ecpo:hasSubChronology a owl:TransitiveProperty ;
 		rdfs:label "has subchronology"@en ;